 Each litter is named after a letter from the alphabet and each litter follows in alphabetical order.

 It takes about 18-20 months to train a guide dog from birth.
-At nine weeks each puppy is placed with a wonderful volunteer puppy walker.
+At nine weeks each puppy is placed with a wonderful volunteer puppy raiser.
 Their role is to help the pup develop confidence and introduces them to situations they might face as a guide dog.
 After around 12 months they return to the guide dog centre for six months of intensive training and assessment.

 Guide dogs can go to most public places, including restaurants, offices, clinics, hospitals, shops, cinemas & hotels.
 They can also travel on public transport – including buses, planes, ferries, ships, trains, taxis and shuttles.